telverneck/automationPracticeRobotFramework/README.md

 ## How to run Tests in a different browser:

-This framework is setup to run in Chrome, but you can change add -v n the command line:
+This framework is setup to run in Chrome, but you can change by adding "-v" in the command line:

 E.g.:
 ```shell
 robot -v BROWSER:firefox -d ./logs -i smoke tests
 ```

-Note: BROWSER is a variable set in the base page.
-Alays match your browser variable description
+Note: BROWSER is a variable set in "Resources\Base.robot" .
+Always match your browser variable description